CFARnet: deep learning for target detection with constant false alarm rate: Acknowledgment

-In our second experiment, we consider the detection of a known signal $\s$ with unknown amplitude in Gaussian noise with unknown covariance $\Sig$.
+Here we consider the detection of a known signal $\s\in \mathbb{R}^d$ with unknown amplitude in Gaussian noise with unknown covariance $\Sig$.
 This is a classical problem in adaptive target detection \cite{kelly1986adaptive, robey1992cfar}.
 Following these works, we assume a secondary data of $n$ i.i.d. noise-only samples $\x_{aux}=(\w_1,...,\w_n)$.
 Together the observations can be modelled as

 where